Old Cathedral of Salvador: Demolition and commemoration

 On August 7, 1933, after years of debate, the Old Cathedral of Salvador was demolished, along with two other colonial buildings in Salvador's Historic Center, as part of a larger urban renewal project.
 The destruction of these buildings allowed the extension of tram routes run by the Companhia Linha Circular de Carris da Bahia.
 Some interior elements of the Old Cathedral were transferred to other Catholic institutions in Salvador; its silver altar was moved to the Convent of Saint Theresa (Convento de Santa Teresa), now the "Museum of Sacred Art of Bahia".
 The new space created by the demolition of the Old Cathedral was named the Praça da Sé.
 Initially it served to store the new trolleys.

 Commemoration

 In 1956, as homage to the religious and historical significance of the site, city officials erected a bronze bust of Dom Pero Fernandes Sardinha, first Bishop of Brazil and a supporter of the construction of the first cathedral.
-In 1999, the sculptor Mário Cravo, erected a stainless steel sculpture Cruz Caída (Fallen Cross) to commemorate the destruction of the historic Cathedral.
+In 1999, the sculptor Mário Cravo Júnior, erected a stainless steel sculpture Cruz Caída (Fallen Cross) to commemorate the destruction of the historic Cathedral.